Knowledge-Commons/conversations/Meetings/Massive Wiki Wednesday (ANZ-Asia), 2021-10-19.md

 problem with or new thing for the wiki
 Talk about what goes and does not
-PeteK - is starting to copy files from one wiki to another Yammel front matter so you have a page history - more conversational than git commits
+PeteK - is starting to copy files from one wiki to another YAML front matter so you have a page history - more conversational than git commits

-Yammel - delimit it with --- so viewer knows whether to show it or not AND the static site generator Pete built does something similar
+YAML - delimit it with --- so viewer knows whether to show it or not AND the static site generator Pete built does something similar